Air Drum Separator at PVT Landfill, Hawaii

-The HCDA’s purpose is to separate light and heavy material from a stream of construction and demolition waste.
+The Impact Air Drum Separator (ADS) was installed at PVT Landfill, Hawaii to separate light and heavy material from a stream of construction and demolition (C&D) waste.
 The throughput of material is around 30 tonnes per hour and the material size varies from around 2.5cm-25cm.
 The material is composed of fuel feedstock (wood, paper, plastic, carpet etc), rock, ferrous metal, non-ferrous metal and 0-25mm fines.

-The light material is blown over the rotating drum into a large drop out enclosure.
-The heavy material falls through the air stream and out of a discharge chute just prior to the rotating drum.
+The light material is blown over the rotating drum into a large drop out enclosure, while the heavy material falls through the air stream and out of a discharge chute situated before the rotating drum.

 The captured air from the drop out enclosure and rotary separator is connected to a range of ductwork and returned to the inlet of the air knife input fan creating a closed loop system to save energy.